bluetex/echo-discord-rich-presence/README.md

 On your computer, you must have Discord (duh), Echo VR (again duh) Once both are running, click the discord_rich.py to start updating rich presence in discord.
 This will ONLY update every 15 seconds.

-Your discord ID will have to be whitelisted to use the Rich presence in this format (DM Discord Newt0n#0808 to be added to the whitelist)